 For Americans who have previously struggled to obtain a bank loan, payday loans can be a great option as they will typically cater for people who have weaker credit scores or a more complicated financial history.

-Key Facts and Stats: What Are Payday Loans Worth to America?
+Key Facts and Stats: What is the US Payday Loan Industry?

 - The Payday Loans market was estimated to be worth roughly $33.5 Billion in 2021 and is expected to reach $42.6 Billion by 2028.

 - Over 12 million Americans use payday loans every year, as of 2022, whether online or through brick-and-mortar loan stores, but the pandemic has seen growth in online lending practices.